InsertKoinIO/koin/docs/reference/koin-core/dsl.md

 ## Module DSL

-A Koin module gather definitions that you will inject/combine for your application.
-To create a new module, just use the following function:
+A Koin module gathers definitions that will be injected/combined in your application.
+To create a new module, use these function:

-* `module { // module content }` - create a Koin Module
+* `module { /* module content */ }` - create a Koin Module

-To describe your content in a module, you can use the following functions:
+To describe your content in a module, use the following functions:

-* `factory { //definition }` - provide a factory bean definition
+* `factory { /* definition */ }` - provide a factory bean definition
 * `single { //definition  }` - provide a singleton bean definition (also aliased as `bean`)
-* `get()` - resolve a component dependency (also can use name, scope or parameters)
+* `get()` - resolve a component dependency (you also can use name, scope or parameters)
-* `bind()` - add type to bind for given bean definition
+* `bind()` - bind a type to a bean definition
-* `binds()` - add types array for given bean definition
+* `binds()` - binds an array of types to a set of bean definition
-* `scope { // scope group }` - define a logical group for `scoped` definition
+* `scope { // scope group }` - define a logical group for `scoped` definitions
-* `scoped { //definition }`- provide a bean definition that will exists only in a scope
+* `scoped { //definition }`- provide a bean definition that will exists only in the associated scope

-Note: the `named()` function allow you to give a qualifier either by a string, an enum or a type.
+Note: the `named()` function allows you to include a qualifier, either with a string, an enum, or a type.
 It is used to name your definitions.

 ### Writing a module

-A Koin module is the *space to declare all your components*.
+A Koin module is the *place to declare all your components*.
 Use the `module` function to declare a Koin module:

 ```kotlin
 val myModule = module {